-And so, K. Elizabeth Fleck the webspace gets dusted off and becomes a daybook.
-I flip the lights back on and discover a place for lists and plans and daydreams.
-I scooch some furniture around and here’s space for an online curio cabinet to fill with pretty things.
+And so, K. Elizabeth Fleck gets dusted off.
+I flip the lights back on and discover a place for daydreams.
+I move the furniture around and here’s space for a curio cabinet to fill with pretty things.

 Please know that I don’t take fresh starts for granted.
 I have been reinventing myself in these virtual spaces for almost 20 years, trying on new dress after new dress.
-Right now, today, this one fits me best.
-Imagine me, twirling around the room, so happy to be here after all these years.
+Imagine me twirling around the room, happy to be here.

-I hope you find beauty here, a tiny joy that you can tuck away in your breast pocket until you stumble upon this space again.
+I hope you find beauty, a tiny joy that you can tuck away in your breast pocket.
 We can place our hands over our hearts and think of each other.